-This is TVPaulD.com, the online home of me, Paul “TV Paul” Douglas, Videographer.
-I am currently a Video QC Specialist for the UK’s number one Pay-TV operator, Sky UK.
-I’m also a Graduate, semi-professional video producer (specialising in Disney, travel & Entertainment videos on YouTube), amateur comedian and aspiring Late Night Talk Show host.
-I studied Television & Broadcasting at the University of Portsmouth and Graduated in July 2013 with First Class Honours.
+I’m Paul “TVPaulD” Douglas and I am a Videographer.
+I’m also a Video QC Specialist for the UK’s number one Pay-TV operator, Sky UK; a Graduate; a YouTuber (specialising in Disney, travel, entertainment, technology & vlogging), an amateur comedian and an aspiring Late Night Talk Show host.
+I studied BSc Television & Broadcasting at the University of Portsmouth and Graduated in July 2013 with First Class Honours.

 You can get in touch with me via Twitter or on this very site by leaving a comment.

 Here are some interesting, amusing & random things to know about me.

 - I was born in Polar Bear City (Modern day Aberdeen) in 1991.

 - I was named Time Magazine‘s Person of the Year in 2006.